ilkka/caddy-proxy/README.md

 ```sh
 $ docker run -e VIRTUAL_HOST=foo.bar.com  ...
 ```

+Traffic is proxied from HTTP and HTTPS ports to exported ports on the containers.
+If the containers export more than one port, the proxied port should be set by setting `VIRTUAL_PORT` in the environment of the container.

 If you want the container protected by HTTP Basic Authentication add a `BASIC_AUTH` env var with the path to protect (i.e. `/`), username, and password:
 ```sh